-At any time after the date that is one year following the date of the registration rights agreement or, if sooner, once we become eligible to use a registration statement on Form S-3, we will be obligated, upon request by a rights holder, to file a shelf registration statement to register all or any portion of our shares covered by the registration rights agreement, and we will be obligated, subject to limited exceptions, to register such shares as requested by rights holders.
-Rights holders may, at any time and from time to time, request that we complete an unlimited number of shelf take-downs; provided, that no request for an underwritten offering shall be made within 60 days of a previous underwritten offering.
+At any time after the date that is one year following the date of the registration rights agreement or, if sooner, once we become eligible to use a registration statement on Form S-3, we will be obligated, upon request by Leonardo S.p.A. to file a shelf registration statement to register all or any portion of our shares covered by the registration rights agreement, and we will be obligated, subject to limited exceptions, to register such shares as requested by Leonardo S.p.A.
+Leonardo S.p.A. may, at any time and from time to time, request that we complete an unlimited number of shelf take-downs; provided, that no request shall be made within of the previous request.